18F/identity-idp/docs/local-development.md

 1. From the "Network" tab on:

-* macOS Monterey and below
+  * Monterey and below

     Once on "Network" system settings, your IP address is shown under "Status: Connected" label.

-* macOS Ventura
+  * Ventura

     Select "Wi-Fi" or "Ethernet".
 This option will change based on how you are connected to the internet.
 From there, click "Details".

-* IP addresses often take the format of `192.168.1.x` or `10.0.0.x`.
+    **IP addresses often take the format of `192.168.1.x` or `10.0.0.x`.**

 2. In `config/application.yml`, add `domain_name` and `mailer_domain_name` keys under `development`, like so:
    ```yaml